durango-ruby-school/Instructor-Notes/Week-01-Intro-To-Ruby.md

   * Bayfield Email list sync
     * Extracted parent emails from PowerSchool and built email lists for the parents of each grade level (9thGradeParents@bayfield.k12.co.us)
 * Easy to read syntax.
-Can do a lot more with a single line of code than other languates
+Can do a lot more with a single line of code than other languages

 ```
 5.times do